 Another time of in between

 One of the harshest realities we face in life is losing loved ones.
-I lost my father recently and today is his memorial service in Florida.
-He faced a long and painful illness.
-His passing meant, for him, freedom.
-He wan’t trapped any longer in a body that was immobile.
-The frustration of speechlessness is gone and he is free to worship God without any physical restriction.
-But for those of us who remain, while rejoicing for his freedom, we struggle with the reality of his absence, as well as the absence of those who have gone before him.
+I recently lost my father, and today is his memorial service in Florida.
+He endured a long and painful illness, and his passing signifies freedom for him.
+He is no longer trapped in an immobile body, and the frustration of not being able to speak is gone.
+Now, he is free to worship God without any physical restrictions.
+However, for those of us who remain, while we rejoice in his freedom, we struggle with the reality of his absence and the absence of all those who have gone before him.

-A few years ago, before Dad lost his ability to speak, he asked me to be present when his ashes are buried in his home village in Finland.
+A few years ago, before Dad lost his ability to speak, he asked me to be present when his ashes were buried in his home village in Finland.
 Of course I agreed.
-However, today, it feels as if I am in another time of in between.
+However, today, it feels like I am in another time of being in between.

 Perspective keeps me grounded

-The final year-and-a-half of my father’s life were spent in a nursing home.
-Whenever we traveled to South Florida where he lived, I sat with him every day.
+The final year and a half of my father’s life were spent in a nursing home.
+Whenever we traveled to South Florida, where he lived, I sat with him daily.
 Our roles had reversed.
-He was no longer able to be a shelter for his children or grandchildren.
-God’s presence during those days was intense is the only way I can explain it.
+He could no longer be a shelter for his children or grandchildren.
+God’s presence during those days was intense; this is the only way I can explain it.
 I struggled (and still struggle) with the emotions of being far away when he was so unwell.
 No, it wasn’t an easy time at all.
-Every one of us have passed through those times that have helped us gain perspective and wisdom.
-Those are the times of in between.
+We have passed through those times that have helped us gain perspective and wisdom.
+Those are the times of in-between.

 Those difficult seasons are harsh.
-But when the dust begins to settle, the lessons learned in the darkness become our footing for the future.
+But when the dust settles, the lessons learned in the darkness become our footing for the future.

 A Father to carry us in the time of in between

-Today I am remembering Dad and the amazing life he lived.
+Today, I remember Dad and the amazing life he lived.
 An immigrant from post-war Finland, he arrived in the USA with nothing but his youth and God on his side.
 He worked hard and was able to gain footing in a strange land.
 It was by no means easy.
 He had to learn a new culture, language, and way of life.
-I now understand what he and my mother went through as I, too, have passed that way as well moving to Africa.
-His time of in between must have been bitter, but from it he gained the perspective he needed to gain a footing in his new home.
+I now understand what he and my mother went through as I, too, have also passed that way moving to Africa.
+His time of being in-between must have been bitter, but from it, he gained the perspective he needed to gain a footing in his new home.